yktoo/yktoo.com/content/blog/0197/index.en.md

 All the streets, busy at the moment, will become empty at five, as soon as the shops close.
 ![](img:4.bp.blogspot.com/-uy_eBco6BiE/Uid-V0eYQrI/AAAAAAAAaXQ/2iFE9_p2EXA/s1600/dsc01125.picasaweb.jpg:a)

-Another curious fact about the tower is that it used to be the middle point of the Dutch grid reference system (//nulpunt Rijksdriehoeskmeting Kadaster//) thanks to its central location and prominence.
+Another curious fact about the tower is that it used to be the middle point of the Dutch grid reference system ({{< fl "nulpunt Rijksdriehoeskmeting Kadaster" >}}) thanks to its central location and prominence.
 This is confirmed by the pointer ring installed in the tower's floor:
 ![](img:1.bp.blogspot.com/-IRu0peFgnf8/UinWz-KPFKI/AAAAAAAAaY0/NG6BqnWtvLo/s1600/RijksdriehoeksmetingNulpunt.picasaweb.jpg:a "Photo by I, Ceinturion, via Wikimedia Commons.")

 But negative coordinate values caused mistakes to occur.
 Therefore the middle point was moved 155 km Westwards and 463 km Southwards in 1978.
 Thus the tower's coordinates nowadays are X = 155 000, Y = 463 000.